promesoft/KicadJE-SteinerVCF/README.md

 ## Issues and Notes
  * The filter needs adjustments and the feedback is not stable. a 56k from CV to base of Q102 helps a bit.
+ * Input circuit for CV needs rework
+ * Input series resistor and capacitor could be a good addon for the filter inputs

 # Physical Construction
 ![](Kicad-JE-SteinerVCF-1974-TopRevA4.png)